sakamoto-poteko/Kaname/README.md

 # Kaname (千鳥 かなめ)

-Kaname is a labeling & annotating tool.
+Kaname is a annotating tool.
 Currently only image is supported.
 Video support is planned and comming soon.

-At this time, to label a video, you'll need to use our `Ixtractor` tool converting video to images.
+At this time, to annotate a video, you'll need to use our `Ixtractor` tool converting video to images.

 ## Build
 This is a regular Qt subdir project.
 Execute `qmake` and build it with your favourite compiler.